 Exporting individual assets:

 Currently, the Ceros platform accepts most file formats, including (but not limited to) JPG, PNG, SVG, GIF, MOV, MPEG, MP4, and AVI.
+These assets can also be copied and pasted right from a design tool, your browser, or your desktop, right onto your Ceros canvas.

 Creating in Ceros: